HumanCellAtlas/data-store/README.md

 #### Installing dependencies for the prototype
 The HCA DSS prototype requires Python 3.4+ to run.
 Run `pip install -r requirements.txt` in this directory.

+#### Pull sample data bundles

+Tests also use data from the data-bundle-examples subrepository.
+Run: `git submodule update --init`

 #### Configuring cloud-specific access credentials

 **AWS**: Follow the instructions in